MarounGrey-Notes/Tech-Interview-Preparation/README.md

 * How much time do you allow your engineers to develop their skills outside of deliverables?
 * (for medium and big companies on site) Given new machine, can new engineer download, build and run all code in less then 30 mins?
 If not, what's stopping them?
 * What does successfull employee look like?

+### Overemployment specific questions
+* What is your management style?
+(Anything that is not close to "Hands Off" is a potential red flag.
+I usually follow up their answer with “I find myself thriving in environments where I have a lot of autonomy and flexibility to plan my work day”)
+* Can you describe this position as meetings heavy role?
+* What are the day to day responsobilities?
+* How does your manager/team feel about time chunking?
+(Time Chunking is the latest time management phrase for focus time.
+In other words, setting aside blocks of time to dedicate uninterrupted work time for a task.
+Usually 2-3 hours blocks.)
+* Is there a flexibility during the work day?
+* Can you describe the typical work day / work week?

 # Answers to common interview questions
 ### Why do you want to leave your current position?